-The school has a teacher-librarian who works Tuesday-Thursday.
-We also have library assistant, Mrs Marjorie Piper, who works three days a week.
-The library is open daily during class time and the second half of lunchtime for Wellbeing.
-Formal library lessons are given, and children have the opportunity to borrow at least once a week.
+The school has a teacher-librarian Mrs Melanie Flynn who works Tues-Thurs.
+We also have a library assistant, Mrs Erin Dewey, who works four days a week.
+The library is open daily during class time.
+Formal library lessons are given, and children borrow once a week.